btccom/secp256k1-go/README.md

 # secp256k1-go

 This package provides bindings (using cgo) to the upstream [https://github.com/bitcoin-core/secp256k1](libsecp256k1) C library.

-It exposes numerous high level functions for dealing with secp256k1.
+It exposes several high level functions for elliptic curve operations over the secp256k1 curve, namely ECDSA, point & scalar operations, ECDH, and recoverable signatures.

+## Warning

+It should be mentioned that the upstream library is still experimental and has yet to be formally released.
+As such, you should think twice before installing this package.

+The currently targeted version of libsecp256k1 is the latest master commit.

+Currently two experimental libraries are also included and supported: ECDH and signature recovery.
+These are included with the default installation, and may eventually be discontinued by the same (as has happened with Schnorr).

+## Contributing

+To start developing, clone the package from github, and from the source directory, run the following to install the package.

+    git submodule update --init
+    make install

+Tests can be run by calling `make test`
+Coverage can be build by calling `make coverage`
+To display a HTML code coverage report, call `make coverage-html`

+Please make sure to include tests for new features.

-## Overview
+## Rationale behind API

 There have been some slight changes to the API exposed by libsecp256k1.
 This section will document conventions adopted in the design.